Introduction

 NOTE This is often one of the most time consuming steps during the workflow.
 For this reason you should always take care to prioritize your data before running this function!

-Finally we use the addFormulaScoring() function to improve ranking of candidates by incorporating the formula calculation data from the previous step.
+Finally we use the addFormulaScoring() function to improve ranking of candidates by incorporating the formula calculation data from the previous step, and use estimateIDConfidence() again to estimate identification confidence levels for each of the candidates.

 compounds <- addFormulaScoring(compounds, formulas, updateScore = TRUE)